CryptoManiac/RMCWallet/README.md

 # RMCWallet
-Lightweight wallet for RMC with Qt based interface
+Lightweight wallet for RMC with Qt based interface Only 64-bit operation systems are supported.

 ## Build instructions

 ### Windows
 1. Install Visual Studio Community 2017 with C++ and Windows SDK.
 2. Setup Git for Windows.
-2. Download 32 or 64 bit dependency archive and unpack it either to C:\MyProjects32\ or C:\MyProjects\ respectively.
+2. Download the dependency archive and unpack it to C:\MyProjects\ directory.
 3. Run qmake_env_static.cmd and use opened command prompt for the next actions.
 3. Clone this repository:
     git clone http://github.com/RussianMiningCoin/RMCWallet